JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

-In practice, especially when providing reusable functionality, one generally wraps [`ccall`](@ref) uses in Julia functions that set up arguments and then check for errors in whatever manner the C or Fortran function spedifies.
+In practice, especially when providing reusable functionality, one generally wraps [`ccall`](@ref) uses in Julia functions that set up arguments and then check for errors in whatever manner the C or Fortran function specifies.
 And if an error occurs it is thrown as a normal Julia exception.
 This is especially important since C and Fortran APIs are notoriously inconsistent about how they indicate error conditions.
 For example, the `getenv` C library function is wrapped in the following Julia function, which is a simplified version of the actual definition from [`env.jl`](https://github.com/JuliaLang/julia/blob/master/base/env.jl):